-- Complying with the City of Wanneroo's annual Firebreak Notice - Ensuring that vacant lots comply with the City of Wanneroo's Fire Control Notice - Ensuring construction of dwellings complies with AS 3959, and - Establishing and maintaining the BPZ at the property owner's/occupier's own cost.
+- Complying with the City of Wanneroo's annual Firebreak Notice and lots on the southern and western perimeter maintain the firebreak to standards - Ensuring that vacant lots comply with the City of Wanneroo's Fire Control Notice - Ensuring construction of dwellings complies with AS 3959, and - Maintaining the BPZ at the property owner's/occupier's own cost.

-As part of the building license application, the property owner or the City of Wanneroo (at the property owner's expense) shall have the proposed dwelling re-assessed for Bushfire Attack Level (at the time of construction) with results to be submitted as part of the building licence application.
+As part of the building license application, the property owner or the City of Wanneroo (at the property owner's expense) shall have the proposed dwellings on lots highlighted in Appendix G assessed for Bushfire Attack Level (at the time of construction) with results to be submitted as part of the building licence application.